JetBrains/guide/site/java/tutorials/writing-tests-with-spock/setting-up-the-dependencies/index.md

 Now the basics of the project have been created, let's take a closer look and set up the dependencies we need.

 IntelliJ IDEA adds JUnit 5 as the default testing framework, which is a logical choice, but we want to use Spock instead of JUnit.
-We can [generate a new dependency](https://www.jetbrains.com/help/idea/work-with-gradle-dependency-diagram.html#add_gradle_dependency) for the libraries we want using **⌘N** / **Alt+Insert** in the `build.gradle` file and then choosing "Add Maven artifact dependency".
+We can [generate a new dependency](https://www.jetbrains.com/help/idea/work-with-gradle-dependency-diagram.html#add_gradle_dependency) for the libraries we want using <kbd>⌘N</kbd> (macOS) / <kbd>Alt+Insert</kbd> (Windows/Linux) in the `build.gradle` file and then choosing "Add Maven artifact dependency".

 ![](./03-spock-dependency.png)